Got $50,000 in Debt? Here's How to Pay It Off Fast

 A Fast Way Out of Debt: DebtHammer

 DebtHammer first checks your eligibility for over 20 loans to see if there is one that can cover your $50k in debt.
 If you don’t qualify, they can enroll you in a debt resolution program, which lowers your monthly payments and stops interest from piling up.
-Debt resolution involves having professionals negotiate with your creditors to stop the interest and pay back less than you owe.
+Debt resolution (sometimes called debt settlement) involves having professionals negotiate with your credit card issuers and other creditors to “settle” your debts for less than the total amount you owe.
 You don’t pay DebtHammer unless they succeed at reducing your debt (but you do make payments into an escrow bank account.

-Pro tip: Debt resolution sometimes gets a bad rap because your credit score can decrease.
+Pro tip: Debt settlement sometimes gets a bad rap because your credit score can decrease.
 However, if you have $50,000 in debt and only make minimum payments, it may be decades before you are debt-free.
+With a good debt settlement program you could be debt-free in one to five years, depending on your financial situation.
 The tradeoff may be worth it.

 Take Control of Your Financial Situation